-The Faculty of Theology and Religion provides all students with several opportunities for direct experience of the research environment in undertaking the thesis and other extended essays.
+The Faculties of Theology and Religion and of Asian and Middle Eastern Studies provide all students with several opportunities for direct experience of the research environment in undertaking the thesis/dissertation and other extended essays.
 Students may thereby learn how to draw on available resources and employ the latest methodologies in their own research.
 Tutorial work for all papers allows students to develop independent study skills in reading and writing, which will be further employed in the Thesis and/or extended essay papers.